evansbenj/2024_BIO722/5_more_on_Stacks.md

 use strict;

 # This program generates a whitelist for the populations module of Stacks
-# given a catelog file (e.g. batch_1.catalog.tags.tsv) and a bed formated annotation
+# given a catalog file (e.g. batch_1.catalog.tags.tsv) and a bed formated annotation
 # file (e.g. rhemac2.bed)

 # To execute this program please type this: